Skip to contentSkip to menu

 • Explore Oamaru’s atmospheric Victorian precinct and the Pacific Coast

 "Top notch organization with terrific people.
 The scenery on the rail trail was magnificent and the bikes were great quality."
-Patty McCrary, USA.
+Patty M., USA.

 Tour Grading: Moderate